itshendson/watched-list/README.md

 4. Changed GitHub repo to private to prevent bots from cloning my repo automatically.

+## Amazing Keyboard Shortcuts
+- You can use ctrl + shift + \ to jump to the opening/closing bracket/braces!!!

 ## Pages That I Need
 - /search - ANYONE, logged in or not, should be able to see this page (but only users logged in can add)
 - /:id - ANYONE, logged in or not, should be able to see this page (but only users logged in can edit)